husarion/husarion_ros/README.md

-# rosserial_husarion
+# husarion_ros

+Husarion ros package contains some nodes specific for Husarion robots.

+## Serial bridge

-The rosserial_husarion package is modified version of rosserial_python.
+The serial_bridge.py script is modified version of rosserial_python.

-# WiFi status
+## WiFi status

 This simple node gets WiFi signal strength  of currently connected networks and publish it as `diagnostic_msgs/DiagnosticArray`

-## How to use
+### How to use

 Node requires few python dependencies, install them with: